 Safe Sitter® and Positive Youth Development

-Caring: Having sympathy and empathy for others.
+Caring: Showing sympathy and empathy for others.

 • Instructors are enthusiastic and committed to young adolescents.

-• Every child is treated with respect.
+• Instructors treat every child with respect.

-Character: Taking responsibility and having integrity.
+Character: Taking responsibility and demonstrating integrity.

 Competence: Acting effectively in the classroom and on the job.